Bacuk001/tutorial-repository/tutorials/with_not_full_sidebar/not_full_sidebar.md

 ---
 title: Tut with not fully sidebar
-description: Checking the esserver process and coordinator types to determine if Dynamic Tiering is running and if extended storage is created and running.
+description: Checking the esserver process and coordinator types to determine if Dynamic Tiering is running and if extended storage is created and running.агггааа

 primary_tag: products>sap-hana-dynamic-tiering
 tags: [  products>sap-hana, products>sap-hana-dynamic-tiering, products>sap-hana-studio, products>sap-hana-cockpit, topic>big-data, topic>sql ]